iaphub/react-native-iaphub/README.md

     // -- OPTIONAL -- //
     // App environment (IAPHUB supports multiple environments, an environment act like a separate app and must be created on the IAPHUB dashboard)
     //environment: "staging"
+    // If enabled the 'onDeferredPurchase' event will be triggered (true by default)
+    // When disabled, the deferred purchases are only returned by the restore method (in the 'newPurchases' array of the restore response)
+    //enableDeferredPurchaseListener: true
   });
 ```